 Lecturer / Senior Lecturer / Associate Professor / Professor, School of Project Management

-- Located in the heart of Sydney’s inner west quarter, close to beaches, parks, public transport and shopping districts
+- Located in the heart of Sydney, close to the city centre, beaches, parks, and public transport

 - Seeking outstanding academics to provide leadership and help create a world-class, internationally recognised Faculty for research and education excellence

 About the opportunity

 The School of Project Management at the University of Sydney is searching for faculty members that design and deliver world-leading research and teaching into Project Studies.
 Preference will be given to people that have or are showing strong desire and plan for developing a track record of excellence in project research.
 Areas of particular interest include, but are not limited to:

 - emerging and changing project-based industries: e.g., Net Zero transition projects; project-based interfaces with manufacturing industries; sustainable development projects

 - technology and engineering management: e.g., projects for innovation and industry disruptions and their organisational and business challenges